Sarthakkul2311/English-Hinglish/README.md

 This project is a simple Python script that utilizes the Google Translate API, specifically its Neural Machine Translation (NMT) capabilities, to translate English text into Hinglish.
 Hinglish is a blend of Hindi and English, commonly used in India, where English and Hindi words are often mixed together.

 #### Types of codes
-1) English to hinglis
+1) Hinglish in English and hindi: It translates english sentences into hinglish which contains English and hindi both.
-2) English to hinglish with all hindi
+2) English to hinglish with all hindi: It translates english sentences into hinglish which contains hindi only.

 ## Features
  - Translates English text into Hinglish.